Head of School: Dr. Kristen Ring Chair of the Board of Trustees:Edward J. Dobbs

 Student athletes have earned 14 team and 11 individual state championships since 2000.

-State-of-the-art athletic facilities, including two full-size gymnasiums, three soccer/lacrosse fields, running trails, traversing wall, 12 outdoor tennis courts, a regulation-size track, and a state-of-the-art training facility.
+Top-notch facilities, including two full-size gymnasiums, three soccer/lacrosse fields, a lacrosse training wall, running trails, a traversing wall, 12 outdoor tennis courts, a regulation-size track, and a training facility.

 Hutchison works with local and national community service organizations, including St. Jude Children’s Hospital, DeNeuville Learning Center, and the Memphis Food Bank.